KarenGaffney/PBMC_annotation/README.md

 ## Usage
-This project uses Nextflow inside a Docker container to run the PBMC multiome scRNA-seq and ATAC-seq analysis pipeline.
+This project provides a fully reproducible pipeline for analyzing single-cell multiomic data from 10x Genomics PBMC datasets (scRNA-seq and scATAC-seq).
+The workflow uses Nextflow for orchestration, Docker for reproducible environments, and Scanpy in Python for QC, dimensionality reduction, clustering, and marker gene discovery.
+With a single command, the pipeline downloads data, runs the analysis, and generates interactive Jupyter notebooks for exploration and visualization.

 All dependencies and the pipeline code are bundled for easy setup.

 # Requirements
 Docker installed on your machine